smultronbusken/Spingo/README.md

 Internally the game is modeled as a [Markovian Decision Process](https://en.wikipedia.org/wiki/Markov_decision_process) which we then solve using a variation of the  Value iteration algorithm reffered to in the wikipedia article.

-This program is capable of winning every other game against my parents, averaging around 38-42 points per game
+This program is capable of winning every other game against my parents, averaging around 38-42 points per game (max points is 50)

 To run:
 `npm install`